dlstreamer/pipeline-server/docs/changing_object_detection_models.md

 ## Step 2.
 Download New Model

-On start-up Video Analytics Serving discovers models that have been downloaded and makes them available for reference within pipelines.
+On start-up Intel(R) DL Streamer Pipeline Server discovers models that have been downloaded and makes them available for reference within pipelines.

 Models can be downloaded either as part of the normal Video Analytics